 Annex S provides load modification factors reducing the loads calculated in accordance with Section 2.0 for the analysis of Risk Category II existing structures.
 The load modification factors result in a reduction in loading for the extreme wind and extreme ice loading conditions based on equating the target reliabilities of an existing structure to that of a new structure.
-The use of Annex S may be useful when a significant change results in a demand-capacity increase greater than the 5% threshold specified in Section 15.0 which would require an existing structure to conform to the current Standard.
+The use of Annex S may be useful when a significant change results in a demand-capacity increase greater than the 5% threshold specified in Section 15.0 which would require an existing structure to the current Standard.
 When applying Annex S, the structure must conform to the current Standard with no components exceeding a demand-capacity ratio of 1.05.

 The approach adopted by the committee for existing structures is to require the analysis of all structures to be based on the current Standard as opposed to attempting to use the revision of the Standard used for the initial installation.
 Many issues arise attempting to use previous revisions of the Standard for different risk categories for the extreme ice and earthquake loading conditions.
 Topographic and terrain exposure consideration are also an issue for applying older revisions of the Standard.
-Issues also can arise using previous revisions of the Standard that were not recognized by national building codes at the time of installation.
-Using the current Standard for the evaluation of existing structures is intended to result in consistent conclusions regarding the capacity of existing communication structures and eliminate the confusion among building officials and engineers on how to address the issues involved attempting to use previous revisions of the Standard.
+Issues also can arise using previous revisions of the Standard for the evaluation of existing structures is intended to result in consistent conclusions regarding the capacity of existing communication structures and eliminate the confusion among building officials and engineers on how to address the issues involved attempting to use previous revisions of the Standard.